 research project, as long as you can find a faculty member who agrees

 to be your thesis advisor.
-Your faculty advisor does not have to be in

 project does not need to include a laboratory component, but it should

 involve experimental physics research.
 For example, a thesis project

 involving experimental data

 analysis can be used to fulfill the Ph77ab option requirement.